Bakoroba/crypto_arbitrage/README.md

 User stories:
-- A company's qauntitative trading department executes algorthmic trades by buying and selling Bitcoin on Bitcoin and Coinbase exchanges
+- A  qauntitative analyst executes automated algorthmic trades by buying and selling Bitcoin on Bitcoin and Coinbase exchanges

-- The quant trader is tasked of exploting arbitrage opportunities of Bitcoin on Bitcoin and Coinbase exchanges
+- The analyst exploits arbitrage opportunities of Bitcoin on two exchanges manily Bitcoin and Coinbase exchanges

-- The trader determines the arbirtage opportunities in the early date of the dataset, the middle date of the dataset and the late date of the dataset to find the potential arbitrage profits generated with supporting data.
+- The analyst determines the arbirtage opportunities in the early date of the dataset, the middle date of the dataset and the late date of the dataset to find the potential arbitrage profits generated with supporting data.

 ---